nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

     the CSV files from October 8 to October 10, 2012 are the tabulation targets.

-    In this case, because the CSV file of 20121008 contains analysis results for two days (7 and 8), the logs for the previous two days in the aggregation range (7 days) are also output as aggregation results.
+    In this case, because the CSV file of 20121008 contains analysis results for two days (7 and 8), Logs output on October 7 beyond the past two days, which is the aggregation range, are also output as aggregate results.

     | REQUEST_INFO_20121008.csv     (Analysis of the online logs for the seventh and eighth)
     | REQUEST_INFO_20121010.csv     (Analysis of the online logs for the ninth and tenth)